tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 - **Slow position tracking**, slowdown pointer tracking speed.
 0 disables it, higher values remove more jitter in cursor movements.
 Useful for drawing smooth, comic-like outlines.

-- **Slow tracking per dab**, similar as above but at brushdab level (ignoring how much time has past, if brushdabs do not depend on time).
+- **Slow tracking per dab**, similar as above but at brushdab level (ignoring how much time has past, if brush **Dabs** do not depend on time).

 - **Tracking noise**, add randomness to the mouse pointer; this usually generates many small lines in random directions; maybe try this together with **Slow tracking**.

 Stroke
 ......

 - **Stroke threshold**, how much pressure is needed to start a stroke.
-This affects the stroke input only.
-Tahoma does not need a minimal pressure to start drawing.
+This affects the *Stroke* input only.
+Tahoma2D does not need a minimal pressure to start drawing.

-- **Stroke duration**, how far you have to move until the stroke input reaches 1.0.
+- **Stroke duration**, how far you have to move until the *Stroke* input reaches 1.0.
 This value is logarithmic (negative values will not inverse the process).

-- **Stroke hold time**, this defines how long the stroke input stays at 1.0.
-After that it will reset to 0.0 and start growing again, even if the stroke is not yet finished..
+- **Stroke hold time**, this defines how long the *Stroke* input stays at 1.0.
+After that, it will reset to 0.0 and start growing again, even if the stroke is not yet finished.
 2.0 means twice as long as it takes to go from 0.0 to 1.0; 9.9 and bigger stands for infinite.

 Color
 .....